-We hadn’t heard of the Adrenalin Quarry until we went on holiday to Cornwall staying in our little Hobbit House, but it’s a GREAT place to go with older kids who are adrenaline junkies!
+We hadn’t heard of the Adrenalin Quarry until we saw a sign for it while travelling across Cornwall.
+It’s a GREAT place to go with older kids who are adrenaline junkies!

-We did two of the three things on offer at The Quarry.
-The Giant Swing which sounds lovely, doesn’t it?
+We did two of the activities on offer at The Quarry.
+The Giant Swing, which sounds lovely, doesn’t it?
 You think of a giggling, smiling toddler with sparkling eyes at the sheer joy of gently swinging backwards and forwards.

-Imagine blood-curdling screams of pure horror at the fact you have shit your pants… That’s this swing.
-You’re 160 feet above the lake swinging off the side of a cliff edge, after being hauled up a telegraph pole and then dropped like a sack of spuds.
-In fact, you are winched up, and then they leave you there dangling and just as you’re about to say “no I don’t want to do this” the staff shout “SEE YA” and the most gut-wrenching, horrendous freefall is in front of your very eyes.
-I actually thought I was going to be sick.
+Imagine blood-curdling screams of pure horror at the fact you have sh!t your pants!
+That’s this swing!
+You’re 160 feet above the lake, swinging off the side of a cliff edge, after being hauled up a telegraph pole and then dropped like a sack of spuds.
+In fact, you are winched up, and then they leave you there dangling and just as you’re about to say, “no, I don’t want to do this”, the staff shout “SEE YA” and the most gut-wrenching, horrendous freefall is in front of your very eyes.
+I genuinely thought I was going to be sick.

 I turned to Finn, and he had gone completely white and had tears streaming down his face.
-I felt a tiny bit guilty at my parenting technique, but then I realised I was exactly the same, and this was his bloody idea!
-It’s not my fault!
+I felt a tiny bit guilty at my parenting technique, but then I realised I was the same, and this was his bloody idea!

-I wasn’t able to do this one as I needed to be at the top for them to set off (together) and at the bottom for the kids at the landing point, just in case they had passed out mid-zip!
-Alas they hadn’t, they said it was the most fantastic experience that left them feeling like superheroes!
+I couldn’t do this one as I needed to be at the top for them to set off (together) and at the bottom for the kids at the landing point, just in case they had passed out mid-zip!
+Alas, they hadn’t; they said it was the most fantastic experience that left them feeling like superheroes!